 Today, there is a different kind of wall in society, one that separates us into two separate eco systems.
 On one side, a world that relies on old ways of production – processes that use and abuse the amount of resources the earth holds.
 It’s a place where products generate carbon footprints which are above and beyond what is sustainable for the planet.

 On the other side of the wall, a set of values that promote green ideas, green design, resourceful ideas that enter every part of the business, ideas that are more sustainable and more profitable, yet at the same time production practices that don’t impact and cause environmental damage on the Earth as a whole.

 But what is all the fuss about surely a mobile phone can’t be that much of an environmental danger?
-Yes, they are.
-Mobiles can contain up to 1000 parts and 1.2 billion of them were sold in 2009, of which only 5% will be recycled.
+Yes they are.
+Mobiles can contain up to a 1000 parts and 1.2 billion of them were sold in 2009, of which only 5% will be recycled.
 When you consider this, then the amount of resources and energy used in producing them becomes alarming.

 Being able to recycle the handset is central to its ownership; there is no need for it to end up on a landfill site.
 So if it has some recycled plastic in its casing this would be a serious advantage.

-Make sure the packaging that it comes in is 100% recycled and not the size of a shoebox.
-The box is only momentary, hand it back to the store, maybe they can reuse it or pass on the idea that the box is too big?
+Make sure the packaging that it comes in is 100% recycled and not the size of shoebox.
+The box is only momentary, hand it back to the store, maybe they can reuse it or pass on the idea that the box is to big?
 Mobiles often come with a small encyclopedia for instructions.
 Send it back to the manufacturer.
 You can get the instructions from the manufacturer’s website.

 I believe that if enough people ask for greener design, greener innovation, greener processes that look to reduce any kind of wasting of resources.
-Then this present wall of old processes and the environmental challenges that come with it, it too can be broken down and greener ones more in concert with the Earth take their place.
+Then this present wall of old process’s and the environmental challenges that come with it, it too can be broken down and greener ones more in concert with the Earth take their place.